JayThibs/map-floodwater-satellite-imagery/capstone_report.md

 * If we use an ensembled model, we can decide to use the max value of either model in the ensemble since this will bias towards predicting floodwater.
 Based on the predictions we get from the model, it seems that the model is more likely to miss predicting floodwater over non-floodwater.
 Therefore, it would make sense to choose the max in case one of the models is predicting floodwater and another one (incorrectly) isn't.
 * The models added to the ensemble could also be something like a [CatBoostedClassifier](https://catboost.ai/en/docs/concepts/python-reference_catboostclassifier) that predicts every pixel.
 From their website: "CatBoost is a machine learning algorithm that uses gradient boosting on decision trees."
 * Train many more models using different albumentations, backbone models, architectures (head), and loss functions.
 * We could use the additional data from Microsoft Planetary Computer.
 In particular, the Nasadem band is an incredibly important.
+It's also worth pointing out that I did try also installing GDAL to the SageMaker notebook (it's needed to add the additional data), but I would have needed to fiddle with the AWS environment and this would have led to a long installation time for the reviewer as well as added additional steps (you wouldn't be able to simply run the notebook).
 * We could pre-train a deep learning model on Satellite-Aperture Radar (SAR) images because the current backbone/encoder models used in Semantic Segmentation are pre-trained on imagenet (a large image dataset), which does not have SAR images.
 This means that the model weights of ResNet34 or EfficientNet-b0 were not updated to recognize SAR images.
 Therefore, if we pre-train a model on a large dataset of SAR images, we could expect that the model we fine-tune with that pre-trained model will perform a lot better than a pre-trained imagenet model.

 **For our web app:**